 - 1. Professional Practice

 - 2. Personal Skills

-- 3. Organisation and Management Skills
+- 6. Organisation and Management Skills

 A list of the relevant PSI Core Competency Framework behaviours can be found here.
 In your practice environment, you will be able to provide your student with many activities that will help develop their competency in these areas.
-Examples of activities that your student can complete can be found in the Guidance on Delivering APPEL-Experiential-Learning-Placements.
+Examples of activities that your student can complete can be found in the <a href="https://example.com/guidence